gwennbouteloup/UrbanAgriculture/README.md

 =======================
 Following sections are addressed to developers.
 If you want to use this base to expand it or to do what ever you want with it, have fun :)
 Warning: the latest version could be not stable.
-If it is the case, be sure that a previous version was working: Please refer to previous section.
+If it is the case, you can be sure that a previous version was working: Please refer to previous section.

 Installation